Strategic Pillar Updates

 Value-based Health Care: Continued awareness and education for medical staff.
 Building teams, tools, training, and a five-year road map.
 Watch Value Based Health Care Update – Dr. Shannon Jackson

 Schwartz Rounds: Successful advocacy for the introduction of Schwartz Rounds to support provider wellness and compassionate care.
-Next session is September 28th.
+A pilot is proceeding with medical staff on the leadership and planning committees.
+Watch for more events in 2024!

 Questions or ideas?
 Contact the Quality Pillar Team